The NIDA International Program works with partners to develop and disseminate educational and networking opportunities.

 - International Consortium of Universities for Drug Demand Reduction Directory of Addiction Study Programs

-Search the directory to find institutions offering a certificate, associate, bachelor, master, or doctoral program in substance use disorders, as well as institutions offering a concentration, specialty, or minor in the addiction field.
+Search the directory to find institutions offering a certificate, associate’s, bachelor’s, master’s, or doctoral programs in substance use disorders, as well as institutions offering a concentration, specialty, or minor in the addiction field.

 - International Programme in Addiction Studies

 An online master’s degree program in addiction studies offered jointly by the University of Adelaide in Australia, King’s College London in the United Kingdom, and Virginia Commonwealth University in the United States.

 This University of Minnesota institute supports global medical research initiatives through research and training programs.
 Research areas include stress and resilience, stress and addiction, health disparities, and khat, as well as the African and Middle East Congress on Addiction.